AY2526S1-CS2103T-T11-3/tp/docs/UserGuide.md

 Format: `editMember INDEX [n/NAME] [p/PHONE] [e/EMAIL] [r/ROLE]…​`

 * Edits the details of the member at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed member list.
-* `INDEX` **must be a positive integer** e.g. 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values for the provided field will be updated to the input values.
 * Fields not provided will remain **unchanged**.

 Examples:
-*  `editMember 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
+*  `editMember 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
-*  `editMember 2 n/Betsy Crower r/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing roles.
+*  `editMember 2 n/Betsy Crower r/` edits the name of the 2nd member to be `Betsy Crower` and clears all existing roles.

 <box type="tip">